rkotze/rkotze.github.io/_drafts/2019-10-21-bcrypt-and-exclude-host-node-modules.md

 What is possible is to prevent the `node_modules` being linked from the host to the container is to use an **anonymous volume**.

-Example snippet of `docker-compose` file
+Example snippet of `docker-compose` file:

 ```yml
 volumes: